 NAN McElroy became a voga appassionata not long after she moved to Venice in 2004.
 She has rowed Venetian style across the lagoon, around the the Po river delta, over to Friuli, abroad in France, on the Thames and even around the island of Ponza.
 She joined forces with Jane in 2012 to help share the experience of the Venetian voga with travelers and residents alike; she is also a sommelier, and loves to share her knowledge of regional wines with rower-foodies who opt for the Cichetto Row outing.
 Nan is co-coordinator, focusing on digital operations, scheduling, images & web content.

 ANNA Santagiustina is Veneziana D.O.C, born in Venice with a family she traces back to the mid-1700s.
-As a child, Anna learned the secrets of the voga by studying the gondoliers beneath her window on the rio behind the Malibran Theatre; as a middle school teacher Anna is also great with kids and families.
+As a child, Anna learned the secrets of the voga by studying the gondoliers beneath her window on the rio behind the Malibran Theatre; as a retired middle school teacher Anna is also great with kids and families.
 Anna is available for lessons in English, French, Italian—or Venetian, of course.

 CAROLINE Barray moved to Venice from Paris almost 15 years ago, and started rowing not long after that.
 She even participated in the famed Regata Storica after rowing only a few years.
 A talented sculptor and artist, internationally renown for her creation of vibrant animal sculptures from recycled metal, Caroline also offers painting lessons en plein air at Painting Venice.
 Caroline will give you a lesson in English, or her native French.